 A weekly interdisciplinary review of hospitalized and recently discharged dialysis patients with a goal of coordinating inpatient and outpatient medical and nursing care.
 Additional topics of quality care in outpatient hemodialysis and peritoneal dialysis are discussed with a team of physicians, nurses, social workers, pharmacists, and dieticians.

 The Division supports fellows to attend one national nephrology conference each year.
 Fellows receive reimbursement towards expenses incurred from registration, transportation, lodging, and meals.
-Fellows are also supported to attend any meeting at which they present their work, and conference within their designated pathway interest.
+Fellows are also supported to attend any meeting at which they present their work, and conference within their designated area of focused study.

 Intra-City Kidney Rounds